dgw/MobilePress/readme.txt

 = Version 1.0.3 (2008-11-20) =
 * Added pages support to the default theme and iPhone theme
-* Added Google and Yahoo mobile bot detection
+* Added Google and Yahoo! mobile bot detection
 * Added a uninstall.php file for WordPress 2.7+
 * Fixed conflicting plugin function errors and restructured a lot of the codebase (thanks darb)
-* Added new user agent strings for Palm and Blackberry handsets
+* Added new user-agent strings for Palm and Blackberry handsets
 * Fixed CheckTable() function bug which resulted in plugin not being updated automatically and also added in an upgrade fix